 Should Auschwitz be left to decay?(BBC).
 In a world where the Pope (a former Nazi, if an unenthusiastic one) finds it good to remove the excommunication of a Holocaust denying "Bishop"(Reuters) two days before Holocaust Remembrance day,

 "Especially from a German pope, I would have expected more understanding and sensitivity," Graumann said.
-"The fact that this comes from a German pope leaves a certain taste and provokes certain feelings."
+"The fact that this comes from a German pope leaves a certain taste and provokes certain feelings."it seems falsely naive to pretend that allowing the concrete evidence of this evil to disappear is not a step onto the path of forgetfulness.
+There's a reason that the Nazis attempted to burn all records and destroy the crematoria before the Red Army arrived.

 In comments to Swedish television broadcast and widely available on the Internet, Williamson has said: "I believe there were no gas chambers."
 He said up to 300,000 Jews perished in Nazi camps, rather than the 6 million widely accepted.